Edward Chandos Leigh: Cricket career

-Sir Pelham Warner records 'according to Sir Edward, Harvey was 'showing off before the ladies on Ladies' Day by endeavouring to bowl faster than ever.
-Poor Chandos Leigh had a bad time at long-stop and when he returned home after match, battered and bruised, his man said to him ' I beg your pardon, sir, but have you noticed your finger?
-Finger?
-Which finger?
-This one, sir, it's broken' Good heavens, man!
-Quick!
-Get me an arnica bath.
-And that was why in after-years Sir Edward often shook with half a hand'.

 He served as Secretary of I Zingari for many years and later Chancellor.
 He regularly captained I Zingari on their tours of Ireland during the 1850s and 1860s.
 He captained I Zingari on their and the MCC's tour in 1867 to the Paris Exhibition.
 It was said if I Zingari had "the four Edwards" it was sure to do well; Edward Tredcroft, Edward Balfour, Edward Drake and Edward Chandos Leigh.
 In his autobiography Bar, Bat and Bit, published in 1913, Leigh records the enjoyment of playing for I Zingari at the Canterbury Festival and touring England and Ireland's country estates.
 He met his future wife at Croxteth Hall while performing for the Old Stagers as a guest of Lord Sefton with I Zingari.
-He was a close friend and brother-in-law of Robert A Fitzgerald - MCC secretary – and in his 1887 centenary speech lamented the recent loss to the MCC and cricket of the genial and witty Bob Fitz-gerald.

 In 1871 Leigh married Katherine Fanny Rigby having sought permission from John Lorraine Baldwin at I Zingari.
-In 1872 he played his last game for I Zingari v Gentleman of Warwickshire at Stoneleigh Abbey to celebrate his nephew's 21st 'coming of age' celebrations.
-It was fitting he returned to the place he had started his cricket career 30 years earlier.
+In 1872 he played his last game for I Zingari v Gentleman of Warwickshire at Stoneleigh Abbey.
 He joined the MCC in 1852 and served on its committee 1866–69, 1877–79, 1888–1891.
 He was elected president in 1887 having been nominated by Lord Lyttleton.

-He never forgot his alma mater – Harrow School – and helped establish the Old Harrovians Field House Club in 1884.
-He was President of the Club following his close friend the Earl of Bessborough.
+He helped establish the Old Harrovians Field House Club in 1884.
+He was President of the Club succeeding his close friend, the Earl of Bessborough.